brendonperkins/Capstone/README.md

 # APPLICATION OF THE CRISP-DM PROCESS
 1. Data Exploration Phase
-    - Determine raw counts of class instances for categorical columns
+    - Determine raw counts of Target Class >$50 by Class (for Categorical Columns) or Bracketed Value (for Numeric Columns).
-    - Determine Target Ratio (= Raw Count of >$50k / Raw Count <=$50K) for categorical classes
-    - Determine Target Ratio (= Raw Count of >$50k / Raw Count <=$50K) for binned numeric cols
+    - Determine Target Ratio (= Raw Count of >$50k / Raw Count <=$50K) by Class (for Categorical Columns) or Bracketed Value (for Numeric Columns).
-    - Identify Opportunities for Class Simplification
+    - Plot histograms for numeric columns.
+    - Plot correlation matrix (heat map for Numeric columns).
 2. Data Preparation Phase
     - Identify and Address Missing Values
     - Identify and Address Outlier Values
     - Identify and Address Skewed Histograms
+    - Identify Opportunities for Class Simplification
     - Identify Opportunities for Numeric Encoding of Categorical Columns
     - Determine Independence of Numeric Variables (heat map)
     - Implement Scaling for numeric columns